Physical Therapy Guide to Female Athlete Triad

 What Is Female Athlete Triad?

-Female athlete triad is a syndrome that can involve both the physical and mental aspects of health.
-It develops in female athletes based on 3 factors: energy availability, bone mineral density, and the menstrual cycle.
+Female athlete triad involves both the physical and mental aspects of health.
+It develops in female athletes based on three factors:

-Bone mineral density (BMD) defines 1 aspect of bone health.
-When your bones are not supplied with necessary nutrients or are stressed too much through overexercising, they may begin to weaken.
-This weakening can lead to osteopenia (lower than normal BMD) and further, osteoporosis (a loss of bone strength that predisposes a person to increased risk of fractures).
-When a person has low BMD, she may be at an increased long-term risk of bone mineral loss and fracture as she ages.
+Bone mineral density.
+Density is one aspect of bone health.
+Bones that are overstressed by too much exercise and those that do not get the nutrients and hormonal support they need may experience abnormal changes to their structure.
+When this happens, they begin to lose density, which can lead to osteopenia (lower than normal BMD).
+Osteopenia can progress to osteoporosis (a loss of bone strength that increases the risk of fractures).
+A person with low BMD may be at an increased long-term risk of bone mineral loss and fracture as they age.

 How Does It Feel?